Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Logistics and Infrastructure

-Vietnam has a decent logistics and infrastructure network, but is not world-class.
+Vietnam has a decent logistics and infrastructure network but is not world-class.
 Vietnam has one of the world’s better systems but is not world-class and falls very short of China, which is widely considered the best in the world.
 If Vietnam wants to take its industrial growth to the next level, it must invest in new roads, Freight Rail, a cheaper electrical grid, new ports, and more.
-Unfortunately, in many cases, despite a lower cost from the factory in Vietnam, it is still cheaper to buy from China due to the lower transportation cost.
+Unfortunately, in many cases, despite the lower cost of the factory in Vietnam, it is still cheaper to buy from China due to the lower transportation cost.

 Selection

 Another downside of Vietnam is that you can’t get everything you want from here.
 The limited selection is because Vietnam, unlike China, is limited in what it can produce.
 However, to be fair to Vietnam, most of what it can produce is very often cheaper or higher quality than what can be found in China, and with some industries like clothing, it’s both cheaper and higher quality.
-So, if you wonder what can be made in Vietnam, We made a guide for you [Link coming soon!]
+So, if you are wondering what can be made in Vietnam, we have made a guide for you [Link coming soon!]

 Scalability